IT24101466/volunteer-management-system/README.md

 # Kind Hands — Volunteer Management System

-A full-stack mobile application that connects volunteers with organizations, streamlines opportunity management, fundraising, and contribution tracking — all in one platform.
+A full-stack mobile application that connects volunteers with opportunities, streamlines opportunity management, fundraising, and contribution tracking — all in one platform.

 ---